pulumi/docs/content/docs/intro/concepts/state.md

 - **Google Cloud Storage.** _See [GCP Setup]({{< relref "/docs/intro/cloud-providers/gcp/setup" >}})
 and [Google's Cloud Storage Quickstarts](https://cloud.google.com/storage/docs/quickstarts)._

-### Pulumi backend features
+### Pulumi Service backend features

-At a glance, the `pulumi.com` backend provides the following benefits:
+At a glance, the Pulumi Service backend provides the following benefits:

 - Secure checkpoint storage, with client-side authentication to your cloud provider
 - Encrypted state in transit and at rest